Don't you love the performance review?

 The more concrete examples you can give to back up your feedback, the better.
 I know examples can be hard to come up with if reviews aren’t so frequent.

-This is why it's better to conduct performance reviews on a more frequent basis, such as monthly or quarterly, with a review period near the time the review is delivered.
+This is why it's better to conduct performance reviews more frequently, such as monthly or quarterly reviews, with a review period near the time the review is delivered.
 That way you can use examples whilst they’re fresh and the details are still clear.

 Take your time and listen actively